Welcome to Budja Budja Aboriginal Cooperative, Halls Gap, Gariwerd

 Budja Budja is the Traditional Aboriginal name for Halls Gap.
 The Clinic is located in the heart of the Gariwerd/Grampians National Park, in Country shared by Djab Wurrung and Jardwadjali Traditional Owner Groups.

-The Co-operative is an initiative of the local Koori Community and services the region encompassing Ararat, Stawell, Halls Gap and Gariwerd and, St Arnaud towns and all areas in-between.
+The Co-operative is an initiative of the local Djab Wurrung Aboriginal Community and services the region encompassing Ararat, Stawell, Halls Gap and Gariwerd, Dunkeld, Mortlake, Dadswell Bridge and St Arnaud and all areas in-between.
 The Co-operative is governed by an experienced and qualified Board of Directors.

-The Co-operative operates from a refurbished modern facility in Halls Gap that assists in ensuring the delivery of Culturally Appropriate services in a welcoming environment for all, through our professional, friendly and helpful staff, including GPs and three registered and enrolled nurses and support staff, as well as many outreach services from our health partners.
+The Co-operative operates from a refurbished modern facility in Halls Gap that assists in ensuring the delivery of Culturally Safe services in a welcoming environment and is open for all.
+The clinic is staffed by our very professional, friendly and helpful staff, including GPs and four Registered Nurses and support staff, as provides many outreach services through our mainstream health partners.

 Current services offered include: